h8liu-archives/winput/README.md

 and it does not identify multiple screen settings either.
 It is quite easy to change the script to fit your own use though.
-If your system uses `compiz`, i.e. Ubuntu 3D, it is recommended to use the Compiz/Put plugin instead, which handles margins and multi-screens, and is also usually faster.
+If your system uses `compiz`, i.e. Ubuntu 3D, it is recommended to use the Compiz/Put plugin instead, which properly handles margins and multi-screens, and is usually faster.
 You can find that in `ccsm`, which can be installed by `sudo apt-get install compizconfig-settings-manager`.
 However, if your system uses `metacity`, i.e. Ubuntu 2D, this script could be a handy helper.